Foundations of Information Law

 • explores information law as a national and cross-national issue.

 Examination copies are available for instructors who are interested in adopting this title for course use.
-An e-book edition of the text will be available shortly after the print edition is published.

 Paul T. Jaeger

-Paul T. Jaeger, PhD, MLS, JD, MEd, is a professor at the College of Information Studies and codirector of the Museum Scholarship and Material Culture program at the University of Maryland.
-He studies the impacts of law and policy on information access, accessibility, and literacy, with a primary focus on human rights and civil rights.
-He is the author of about 200 journal articles and book chapters, as well as twenty books.
-His research has been funded by the Institute of Museum and Library Services, the National Science Foundation, the American Library Association, the Smithsonian Institution, and the Bill & Melinda Gates Foundation, among others.
-He is coeditor of Library Quarterly.
+Paul T. Jaeger, PhD, JD, MEd, MLS, is a professor and Distinguished Scholar-Teacher in the College of Information Studies, director of the Museum Scholarship and Material Culture certificate program, and associate director of the Maryland Initiative for Digital Accessibility at the University of Maryland.
+He studies the impacts of law and policy on information access and behavior as issues of human rights and civil rights.
+He is the author of more than two hundred journal articles and book chapters; Foundations of Information Law is his twentieth book.
+His research has been funded by the Institute for Museum and Library Services, the American Library Association, the Bill and Melinda Gates Foundation, the Smithsonian Institution, and the National Science Foundation, among others.
+He is an editor of Library Quarterly and an executive editor of Including Disability.
+He is cofounder and cochair of the Including Disability Global Summit.
+He has also previously served as an editor for Advances in Librarianship, Government Information Quarterly, the International Journal of Information, Diversity, and Inclusion, and the Information Policy Book Series from MIT Press, but not at the same time.
 In 2014 he received the Library Journal/ALISE Excellence in Teaching Award.
-A 2019 study published in Public Library Quarterly named him one of the two most influential scholars of public library research in the past thirty-five years (it was a tie).
+A 2019 study published in Public Library Quarterly named him one of the two most influential scholars of public library research in the past thirty-five years (it was a tie), and a 2020 study published in Library Quarterly found his publications to have the highest prestige value in the field.

 Jonathan Lazar